Galacsh/nginx-certbot-np/README.md

-# nginx with Certbot with non-privileged user
+# Run nginx and Certbot with a non-privileged user

-[This repository](https://github.com/Galacsh/nginx-certbot) creates a Docker image for a nginx server with Certbot.
+[This repository](https://github.com/Galacsh/nginx-certbot-np) creates a Docker image for a nginx server with Certbot.
 All the processes are run as a non-privileged user (`nginx`).

 The image is based on the official nginx non-privileged image, `nginxinc/nginx-unprivileged`.